princeote/FastMDXplora/STRUCTURE.md

 # FastMDAnalysis Package Structure

 This document explains the organization of the FastMDAnalysis package.
-The directory tree **`tree`** summarizes the layout of the code, tests, data, and supporting files.
+The [**`directory tree`**](./tree) summarizes the layout of the code, tests, data, and supporting files.

 ## Detailed Description